Skryder/Tkinter/README.txt

 CMTS_STATS_MODEL is our "model" class... or at least it will be...
 All this does right now is hold the CMTS output in a python dictionary.

 The dictionary is built using our little Helpers file.
 This is mostly just a spot I put random bits of code to be used later.
-Right now it contains the ver-important dictify function which I made to break down the Huawei CMTS output into a python dictionary.
+Right now it contains the very important dictify function which I made to break down the Huawei CMTS output into a python dictionary.

 The cool thing about dictionaries is that they can be easily converted to JSON and back which makes them very easy to serialize.